Why and How Mastering the Steps of Creating an Art Photograph

 The First Step in the Creation of an Art photograph: The Shooting

 In nature photography, the principles of shooting are identifiable and universal.
-The first recommendation we always make during our photography classes is to create a methodology, which we have described in this article.
+The first recommendation I always make during my photography classes is to create a methodology, which I have described in this article.

 The application of a rigorous method allows the photographer to develop his creativity by avoiding wasted time.
 He can focus entirely on his photographs.

 Then comes the time of recognition on the field, the weather conditions, and the knowledge of animal habits if it is a wildlife session.
 In the case of underwater photography, it is even more complicated because the time is limited, and the currents can be strong and interfere with the creation.

 When creating an artistic photograph, one must never forget that one try to establish an emotional relationship with the scenes.

 The photographer must become involved in the photograph and must show that he is present behind the viewfinder of the camera.
 Every photographic element must be planned out.
 Each element must give meaning to the image so that the photographer can transmit a message.

 When shooting a nature photo, the photographer must be in harmony with the world around him.
 He must feel the power of the natural elements.
 He must be at peace with everything he sees.
 An artistic photographer is not present on the stage just to document events, but to express himself and show his vision of the world.

 During my photo workshops, I always make all the arrangements for my participants so that they might forget their everyday life and its hassles.
 I immerse them in photographic activity.
 I apply this method to myself when I create photos for a collection.

 This step of shooting requires a great concentration to disregard everyday life.
 Only the scene in the viewfinder must be important.